lkyam127/CSS_26-27_3B_HW/README.md

 The link of this website is public and valid until 01-09-2027, but the pages and files will be kept permanently.
 You are welcomed to request an alternative link.

 There are 8 themes you can choose.
-The website is dark mode friendly all the time.
+The website is always dark mode friendly.

 ---